christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

     \end{aligned}
     $$

-3. Send the missile's state to the player's guidance code.
+3. Now that the missile's state has been updated Minecraft sends that state to the player's guidance code.
     All these values contain some variance, too — depending on the missile's [inertial measurement unit](https://en.wikipedia.org/wiki/Inertial_measurement_unit).
     The guidance server has a little less than 50ms to send the rotation change for the next tick.